 FREE MENTAL HEALTH ASSESSMENT. start here

-Switching medications isn’t difficult, but it’s important to make the switch the right way to reduce your risk of experiencing side effects, drug interactions or withdrawal symptoms.
+Changing medications isn’t necessarily difficult, but it’s important to make the transition properly to reduce your risk of side effects, drug interactions, or withdrawal symptoms.

-Below, we’ve talked about what Prozac and Lexapro are, as well as how they work to control the symptoms of depression and anxiety.
+Below, we’ll talk about what Prozac and Lexapro are, as well as how they work to control the symptoms of depression and anxiety.

-We’ve also covered everything you need to know about switching from Prozac to Lexapro, from common switching techniques to potential side effects that you should be aware of.
+We’ll also cover everything you need to know about switching from Prozac to Lexapro, from common switching techniques to potential side effects you should be aware of.

 Prozac is a prescription antidepressant that contains the active ingredient fluoxetine.
 It belongs to a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs), which work by increasing the availability of serotonin in your brain and body.

-Serotonin is a type of naturally-occurring chemical called a neurotransmitter.
-It’s one of several neurotransmitters that play a role in regulating your moods and feelings, including anxiety and happiness.
+Serotonin is a naturally occurring chemical called a neurotransmitter.
+It’s one of several neurotransmitters that play a role in regulating moods and feelings, including anxiety and happiness.

-Low levels of serotonin are associated with several mental health issues, including depression, anxiety, obsessive-compulsive disorder and suicidal ideation.
+Low levels of serotonin activity are associated with various mental health issues, including depression, anxiety, obsessive-compulsive disorder (OCD), and even suicidal ideation.

-Currently, Prozac is approved by the FDA to treat the following conditions:
+Currently, Prozac is approved by the FDA (U.S. Food and Drug Administration) to treat these conditions:

 Major depressive disorder (MDD)